franciscboll/tools/awsCLI/README.md

 *Usage*

+To run the script, pass the bucket names as arguments:

-Replace your-source-bucket and your-backup-bucket with the appropriate bucket names.
+./backup_s3_bucket.sh your-source-bucket your-backup-bucket